What to do in London

 Our tip: Trafalgar Square is a wonderful spot to take a break from all the sightseeing.
 Its two fountains at the center are magnificent and the surrounding area is perfect for picnics, especially in the summer.

-To the tour through the National Gallery
+Guided tour of the National Gallery

 Covent Garden